daphneding/GA_project_HDB-Price-Prediction/HDB Resale Price Prediction/README.md

 ## Model Limitation and Recommendations for Further Studies:
 The choice of Ordinal Encoding to convert categorical feature numeric prevent us to obtain insight on particular category in the feature is important on the Sale Price.
 For example, if we know that exterior quality is important, than what kind of exterior quality a house owner need to renovate his house to to maximize his potential sale price.
 More selection of categorical variables into the pool to see which other variable may be significant since Lasso regularization has reduced total variable from 30 to 19.
-To examine closer on the five assumptions of linearity regression and if linear regression model is well-poised for this problem.